-The undervoltage relays will normally be set to trip at 88% of the nominal primary voltage at the relay location and must reset from a trip condition if the voltage increases to 90% of the nominal primary voltage at the relay location.
-To accommodate variations in this criterion, the trip point of the relays shall be adjustable over a range of 70% of the nominal voltage to 90% of the nominal voltage.
-The trip time shall not exceed 1.0 seconds at 90% of the relay setting.
+For the second undervoltage set point, the undervoltage relays will normally be set to trip at 70% of the nominal primary voltage at the relay location and must reset from a trip condition if the voltage increases to 72% of the nominal primary voltage at the relay location.
+To accommodate variations in this criterion, the trip point of the relays shall be adjustable over a range of 50% of the nominal voltage to 90% of the nominal voltage.
+The trip time shall be 1.0 second at 90% of the relay setting.